 - 15. Search for Street Art

 - 16. Visit Barranco – Lima’s Hippest ‘Hood

 - 19. See the Magic Water Circuit

 - 21. Take a Day Trip

-- Now You Know What To Do in Lima!
+- Now You Know What To Do in Lima

 - Like This Article?
 Pin it!

 There’s no better way to get to know a city than by exploring it on your own two feet.
-It’s even better when you can do so with a local guide and a group of like-minded travellers.
+It’s even better when you can do so with a local guide and a group of like-minded travelers.
 The real icing on the cake, though, is when the tour is totally free!

 Joining a free walking tour is definitely one of the best things to do in Lima, and it’s the perfect place to begin your trip in the Peruvian capital.
 While there are quite a few groups running tours these days, the original free walking tour is with Inkan Milky Way.

 These tours last a few hours and cover some of the highlights of Lima’s famed Historic Centre.
 All the while, you’ll learn about the history and culture of Lima from your guide, who will be happy to answer any questions you might have.